jacobdensford/jacobdensford.com/projects/new-trpg.md

 7-9|Hit
 10-12|Hit+

 Usually, if they rolled at least one hit (hit-, hit, or hit+), the test passes.
+The more hits above what the test required, the better the results.
 (Rarely, especially difficult tests might require two or more hits.)

 If one of the dice is a hit-, there are unforeseen consequences.
 If one of the dice is a hit+, there is an unanticipated benefit.
-Two hit+ count as an extra hit (3 hits total) while two hit- instead count as a miss (0 hits).
+Two hit+ count as an extra hit (3 hits total) while two hit- still pass the test but extra trouble is introduced.
 (A result of one hit- and one hit+ cancel out any extra effects.)

 If none of the dice hit, the test fails.
-Optionally, the PC can accept extra trouble in exchange for passing a failed test.
+Optionally, the PC can accept extra trouble in exchange for passing a failed test, the trouble getting worse the more hits needed to succeed.

 > In general, needing more than one hit really under-powers the PCs and kind of breaks the probabilities I'm aiming for with the game, so such requirements should be used with care.

 #### Help or Hinder

-When a PC is making a test, if another PC has a relevant skill, they may roll it (only the skill--not an associated attribute) and use a hit to either help or hinder that test, replacing a miss with a hit or a hit with a miss.
+When a PC is making a test, if another PC has a relevant skill, they may roll it (only the skill--not an associated attribute) and use a hit to either help or hinder that test, replacing a hit with a miss or adding the hit to the other PC's test.
 A hit+ or hit- on the help or hinder test causes unintended side effects to happens to the PC helping or hindering.

 #### Contests (ConTests--get it?!
 Contested Tests?!
 Ha, ha, ha--get it?!)

-When two PCs or a PC and an NPC are acting against each other, they collect dice as normal and roll.
+When two or more PCs, or one or more PCs and one or more NPCs, are acting against each other, they collect dice as normal and roll.
 Whoever has the most hits wins.
-(In a tie, hit+ beats hit beats hit-, then higher number beats lower, then bigger die beats smaller.)
+(In a tie, hit+ beats hit beats hit-, then higher number beats lower, then bigger die beats smaller.
+If the result is still tied, the situation stays the same as it was before.)

 ##### Combat